hazelcast/hazelcast-jet/site/website/blog/2020-09-18-cdc-meets-stream-processing.md

 ## Introduction

-Hazelcast Jet is a distributed, lightweight stream processing framework.
+*Change Data Capture* (CDC) refers to the process of *observing changes made to a database* and extracting them in a form usable by other systems, for the purposes of replication, analysis and many more.

+*Hazelcast Jet* is a distributed, lightweight stream processing framework.
 It allows you to write modern Java code that focuses purely on data transformation while it does all the heavy lifting of getting the data flowing and computation running across a cluster of nodes.
 Jet stores computational state in [fault-tolerant, distributed in-memory storage](https://jet-start.sh/docs/api/data-structures), allowing thousands of concurrent users granular and fast access to your data without breaking a sweat.